 Best Happy Hours in Waikiki (2026): Bars, Pupus & Sunset Deals

-Tropical cocktails at an oceanfront Waikiki bar during golden hour with Pacific Ocean views.
+Tropical cocktails on an open-air bar at golden hour with Pacific Ocean views in Waikiki.

-Waikiki’s happy hours are timed almost perfectly with golden hour — which makes spots like RumFire feel less like a deal and more like a reward.
+Waikiki’s happy hours are timed almost perfectly with golden hour — spots like RumFire make the drink feel less like a deal and more like a reward.

-Waikiki is one of the most expensive beach destinations in the country — which makes every afternoon window where the bars drop their prices feel a little like finding money in an old jacket.
-Cocktails that normally run $18 slide to something reasonable.
+Waikiki is one of the most expensive beach destinations in the country — which makes every afternoon window when the bars drop their prices feel a little like finding money in an old jacket.
+Cocktails that normally run $18 slide to something manageable.
 Kitchen windows open with $6 pupu plates.
-And if you know the right spots, you can catch a sunset over the Pacific with a drink in hand without it costing you the next day’s budget.
-That’s happy hour in Waikiki — and knowing how to use it is one of the best moves you can make on a Waikiki trip.
+And if you know the right spots, you can catch a sunset over the Pacific with a drink in hand without gutting tomorrow’s budget.
+That’s happy hour in Waikiki, and knowing how to use it is one of the smartest moves you can make on any trip here.

-The challenge isn’t that happy hours are hard to find.
-The challenge is knowing which ones are worth your time.
-Some spots deliver stunning views but mediocre deals.
-Others are dive-bar cheap with regulars who clearly know something tourists don’t.
-And a handful are genuinely great — the kind of place where “one drink” becomes two, happy hour bleeds into dinner, and you walk back to the hotel realizing you’ve spent half the evening there without planning to.
+The challenge isn’t that happy hours in Waikiki are hard to find.
+The challenge is knowing which ones are worth your time and your walk.
+Some spots deliver stunning views but thin deals.
+Others are dive-bar cheap, packed with regulars who clearly know something visitors don’t.
+And a handful are genuinely great — the kind of place where one drink becomes two, happy hour bleeds into dinner, and you walk back to your hotel realizing you spent the whole evening there without planning to.

-Below are the best happy hours in Waikiki for 2026, sorted by vibe so you can find the right spot for the night you have in mind — plus a crawl game plan for stringing a few of them together.
-Quick note: hours and menus shift seasonally, so always confirm before you head out.
+Below are the best happy hours in Waikiki for 2026, sorted by vibe so you can find the right fit for whatever night you have in mind — plus a crawl game plan for stringing a few together.
+Quick note: hours and menus shift seasonally, so always confirm before heading out.

 Best Happy Hours in Waikiki for Sunset Views

-There’s a window in the late afternoon when Waikiki’s light turns genuinely gold, and these spots are built around exactly that moment.
-If the view is part of the deal, these are your top picks.
+There’s a window in the late afternoon when Waikiki’s light turns properly gold, and these spots are built around exactly that moment.
+If the view is part of the experience — not just a backdrop — start here.

 RumFire at the Sheraton Waikiki is the gold standard.
-Happy hour runs nightly 4:30–5:30 PM and again 8:30–9:30 PM, which means two separate chances at discounted cocktails with an oceanfront backdrop.
-The two-window format is smart — catch the sunset window before dinner, then loop back for the late-night round if the night still has legs.
-Best for: date nights, first-timers who want the full “wow” factor, anyone who wants to check the oceanfront cocktail experience off their Waikiki list.
-For the full view-dining comparison, see our guide to Waikiki restaurants with the best ocean views.
+Happy hour runs nightly in two separate windows: 4:30–5:30 PM for the sunset crowd, and 8:30–9:30 PM for the late-night round.
+The split format is smart — catch the golden-hour window before dinner, then circle back if the evening still has momentum.
+Best for date nights, first-timers chasing the full oceanfront cocktail experience, and anyone who wants that quintessential Waikiki drink-with-a-view moment.
+For more on where the views justify the price, see our guide to Waikiki restaurants with ocean views.

-Búho Cocina y Cantina is the rooftop pick, typically running 5:00–6:30 PM.
-Tequila-forward drinks, solid Mexican bites, and that golden-hour glow from above street level — it earns its loyal following.
-If you’re in town on a Tuesday, Taco Tuesday at Búho is worth timing your evening around.
+Búho Cocina y Cantina is the rooftop pick, running approximately 5:00–6:30 PM.
+Tequila-forward cocktails, solid Mexican bites, and that golden-hour glow from one floor above the street.
+It earns its loyal following.
+If you’re in town on a Tuesday, Búho’s Taco Tuesday adds serious food value to an already solid deal.

-Wolfgang’s Steakhouse + The W Lanai offers a more upscale take.
-Wolfgang’s runs their standard happy hour daily 3–6 PM, while the adjacent W Lanai — an open-air terrace concept — has its own menu window open daily 3–10 PM.
-Steakhouse energy at happy hour prices.
-It punches above its weight for a leisurely late-afternoon stop, especially if your group wants atmosphere without the nightclub volume.
+Wolfgang’s Steakhouse + The W Lanai offers a more upscale take on the afternoon window.
+Wolfgang’s runs standard happy hour daily 3–6 PM, while the adjacent W Lanai open-air terrace has its own menu running daily 3–10 PM — that longer window is unusually generous for a steakhouse-adjacent concept.
+Best for a “treat yourself” stop that still feels like a deal, especially when your group wants atmosphere without the nightclub volume.

 • RumFire (Sheraton Waikiki): Nightly 4:30–5:30 PM + 8:30–9:30 PM — oceanfront, two windows